vicmoh/dynamic-string-api/README.md

 free(sayPiInDecimal);
 ```

-You can you also split string through the token object
+You can also split string through the token object
 which split the token into an array of tokens similar to Java:
 ```javascript
 String toBeSplit = $("This string is going to be split into array of string");